 - Paper Structure

-- Introductory and structure lectures, invited guest lectures, class discussion groups, small student-cooperative learning groups, student-lead presentations and individual student research time, encouraging students to personally engage with experienced professionals.
+Introductory and structure lectures, invited guest lectures, class discussion groups, small student co-operative learning groups, student-led presentations and individual student research time, encouraging students to personally engage with experienced professionals.

 - Teaching Arrangements